nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 >- Each name in `[NAME1 NAME2 ...]` for a particular session should be unique.
 >
 > **⚠️Warnings:**
->- When using `/pl` and `/gid` delimiters together, if there is a duplicated name in `/pl` and specified group with `/gid`.
-The duplicate name would be removed, storing only 1 instance of it.
+>- If you include a name in `[NAME1 NAME2 ...]` that already exists in the group specified by `[GROUP_ID]`, only one instance of this person will be stored in the session.
 >- Example: Where the group specified by `/gid` consists of Alice and Bob and the arguments of `/pl` includes Alice, only two names, Alice and Bob, would be saved.